 What have the results of the refurbishment been? (worth up to 10 points)

 What lessons did you learn through this process? (worth up to 5 points)

-Anything else you would like the judges to know (worth up to 5 points)
+Is there anything else you would like the judges to know to assist them with the judging process? (worth up to 5 points)

 Maximum of 10 before and after photos (worth up to 10 points)

-Maximum of 3 pieces of evidence of the improvement (worth up to 10 points)
+Maximum of 3 pieces of evidence of the refurbishment or its impact (worth up to 10 points)

 Park logo - please supply as a JPG or PNG file (worth 5 points)

 Please note, a nomination may be marked down if all of these items are not included.